Constrained Polynomial Likelihood: Applications

 \section{Applications}

 In this section, we present two applications of the PLR developed in this paper.
-The first approximates the unknown transition density of a jump-diffusion process in Section \ref{sec:densprox}.
-The second is located in financial economics, and develops a positive state price density from the absence of arbitrage in Section \ref{sec:polynomialpricingkernels}.
+The first, in Section \ref{sec:densprox}, approximates the unknown transition density of a jump-diffusion process whose moments are known.
+The second extracts densities from option prices in Section \ref{sec:optionpricing}.
+For both applications, both $\PP$, as well as $\QQ$ possess Lebesgue densities $p$ and $q$, respectively.